When did you first become interested in painting?

 Did you always know you would become an artist or did you have other ideas?

-Are you a full time artists and if so, how do you manage your time?
+Are you a full time artist and if so, how do you manage your time?

 Where do you get your inspiration?

-How did your interest in collage art develop?
+How did your interest in human form develop?

 You have a very distinctive style, have you always worked in this way?